jecolon/zigstr/README.md

 Zigstr tries to emphasize the clear distinction between bytes (`u8`), code points (`u21`), and grapheme clusters (`[]const u8`) as per the Unicode standard.
 Note that the term *character* is glaringly missing here, as it tends to produce more confusion than clarity, and in fact Unicode has no concrete *character* concept, only abstract characters are broadly mentioned.
-The closes concept resembling a human-perceivable *character in Unicode* is the Grapheme Cluster, represented here as the `Grapheme` type returned from each call to the `next` method on a `GraphemeIterator` (see sample code below).
+The closest concept resembling a human-perceivable *character* in Unicode is the Grapheme Cluster, represented here as the `Grapheme` type returned from each call to the `next` method on a `GraphemeIterator` (see sample code below).

 ## Ownership